 Protections for embedded network customers

-The AER outlines that customer protections for residents in residential strata, retirement villages, caravan parks and residential parks include:
+The Australian Energy Regulator (AER) guidelines outline customer protections for residents in residential strata, retirement villages, caravan parks and residential parks and include:

 - flexible payment options if you are experiencing financial difficulty

 - clear and set time frames for receiving and paying bills